 Check back often, as we're frequently adding new materials and resources.

-Guide for Organizers 2013 The Guide for Organizers will provide you with useful, detailed advice and tools for creating great Food Day events.
+*New* Guide for Organizers 2014 The Guide for Organizers will provide you with useful, detailed advice and tools for creating great Food Day events.
 Inside you'll find checklists for what makes a great Food Day, talking points, examples of past Food Day events, coalition building strategy, and much more.

 Guide for Campus Organizers 2013 Find everything you need to bring Food Day 2013 to your campus including organizing strategies, event ideas and examples from Food Day 2012, and sample planning timelines.